Your membership has expired

 Overview

-The RAV4 pioneered the modern small SUV, with its first-generation 1996 model showing how car-based platforms could “cross over” to create SUV-like shapes with more refinement than the truck-based vehicles of the era provided.
-The concept stuck, inspiring legions of imitators, and over time, crossovers dominated American roads.
-As a testament to Toyota’s vision, the RAV4 has become not only the most popular small SUV but also the most popular passenger vehicle in the U.S., with 475,000 sales in 2024.
+The RAV4 pioneered the modern small SUV.
+The first-generation 1996 model showed how SUV-like shapes could be combined with car-based platforms to create something far more refined than the truck-based vehicles of the same era.
+The concept stuck, inspiring legions of imitators, and, over time, crossovers have become ubiquitous.
+As a testament to Toyota’s vision, the RAV4 has become not only the most popular small SUV, but also the most popular vehicle that isn’t a pickup truck in the U.S., with 479,288 sales in 2025.

-This enviable position means that Toyota has a lot at stake for the latest iteration and, in theory, a lot of money to fund its execution.
+This enviable position meant that Toyota had a lot at stake for the latest iteration and, in theory, a lot of money to fund its execution.

-Dimensions for the sixth-generation RAV4 are an exact match for the outgoing version.
-But there are numerous, significant changes beyond the styling refresh that promise to strengthen its rank among its chief rivals, the Honda CR-V Hybrid, Hyundai Tucson Hybrid, and Subaru Forester Hybrid.
+The all-new RAV4 has identical dimensions to the outgoing model, but there are numerous, significant changes beyond the styling refresh.
+Many of them promise to strengthen its rank among its chief rivals: the Honda CR-V Hybrid, Hyundai Tucson Hybrid, and Subaru Forester Hybrid.

-There are three “styles” (Core, Sport, and Rugged), with seven total grades, creating significant choices for shoppers.
-Among these, the Woodland trim is further distinguished this generation, and a GR Sport has been added, developed in partnership with the brand’s Gazoo Racing division to have improved handling, more aggressive styling, and a tuned version of the PHEV powertrain.
+The RAV4 comes in three “styles” (Core, Sport, and Rugged) with a total of seven grades.
+Among these, the Woodland trim we drove distinguishes itself with a unique front fascia, an elevated ride height, all-terrain tires, tow-hitch receiver, and numerous interior embellishments.
+A GR Sport version, developed in partnership with the brand’s Gazoo Racing division, gets improved handling, more aggressive styling, and a tuned version of the PHEV powertrain.

 • Core -- LE, XLE, and Limited hybrids